Skip to content

 • Ethical harm.
 Underpaid and traumatised gig workers on the training data and doing Reinforcement Learning from Human Feedback.

 • Psychological harm.
-People talking to ChatGPT over their loved ones, school, or work.
+People talking to ChatGPT instead their loved ones, school, or work.

 • Deadly harm.
 AI-assisted suicides.